ghostery/adblocker/bench/comparison/overview.md

 The final list contains *38978 network filters* and is available there:
 [easylist.txt](./easylist.txt).

-It should be noted at this point that a bigger proportion of requests would be blocked by enabling extra filters lists such as *EasyPrivacy*.
+It should be noted at this point that a larger proportion of requests would be blocked by enabling extra filters lists such as *EasyPrivacy*.

 ### 2. On All Requests